 Selenium is a metal.
 It's found in natural deposits, usually in materials that also have other elements like sulphide, silver, copper, lead, and nickel.
 Processed selenium is used to make:

 Most rocks and soil contain selenium.
-It's released in to air, water, and soil naturally and when it's manufactured.
+It's released into air, water, and soil naturally and when it's manufactured.

-Eating food with high levels of selenium (e.g., grains or vegetables grown in soil with high levels of selenium) for a short time can cause nausea, vomiting, and diarrhea.
+Eating food with high levels of selenium (like grains or vegetables grown in soil with high levels of selenium) for a short time can cause nausea, vomiting, and diarrhea.

 If you have a private water source, test your water regularly to make sure it is safe.
 Make sure to have your water sample tested by an accredited lab.

-Current as of: March 13, 2018
+Current as of: April 26, 2022

 Author: Environmental Public Health, Alberta Health Services